 Most people who visit Austin, Texas fall in love with this vibrant area and want to stay.
 If you haven’t been to Austin, then you don’t know what you’re missing!
 Why move to Austin?
 Here are our top reasons why:

-Austin’s official moniker is “Live Music Capitol of the World,” and they take this title seriously.
-Home of the yearly SXSW and Austin City Limits Festivals, among many others, Austin walks the walk in hosting, celebrating and discovering music greatness.
+Austin’s official moniker is “Live Music Capital of the World,” and they take this title seriously.
+Home of the yearly SXSW and Austin City Limits Festivals, among many others, Austin walks the walk-in hosting, celebrating and discovering music greatness.
 If you enjoy music, Austin is a natural habitat.

 There is no shortage of history and colorful legends in Austin.
 Texans aren’t shy about sharing tall tales or honoring local heroes.
 Austinites have a reputation for being rebellious and they’re proud of it.
 You can learn more about their history by visiting the majestic Capitol Building or comprehensive Bob Bullock Texas State History Museum.
 History buffs and proud Texans will love living around so much Texas History.